jbowdre/runtimeterror/content/posts/easy-push-notifications-with-ntfy/index.md

 ---
 title: "Easy Push Notifications With ntfy.sh"
-date: 2023-09-11
+date: 2023-09-17
-# lastmod: 2023-09-11
+# lastmod: 2023-09-17
 draft: true
-description: "Deploying and configuring a self-hosted pub-sub notification handler, getting another server to send a notifcation when it boots, and integrating the notification handler in Home Assistant."
+description: "Deploying and configuring a self-hosted pub-sub notification handler, getting another server to send a notifcation when it boots, and integrating the notification handler into Home Assistant."
 featured: false
 toc: true
 comment: true